All About Student Accommodations: What Will My Dormitory Be Like at a US University?

 Many dormitory buildings also offer full kitchens for cooking larger meals or hosting friends, flat-screen TVs with cable/streaming stick, fitness equipment or a small gym, coffee stations, computer lounges, and gaming rooms.
 Meal plans tend to be required for students in dorms, and dining halls are usually located nearby.

-What Are the Benefits of Living on Campus?
+What Are the Benefits of Living on Campus in Student Accommodations?

 For Oluwasunmimade, a Nigerian student attending the University of South Carolina (UofSC), the best thing about living in the dorm was a newfound sense of independence.